CrunchyData/pg_tileserv/README.md

 * Table layers are what they sound like: tables in the database that have a spatial column with a spatial reference system defined on it.
 * Function layers hide the source of data from the server, and allow the HTTP client to send in optional parameters to allow more complex SQL functionality.
 Any function of the form `function(z integer, x integer, y integer, ...)` that returns an MVT `bytea` result can serve as a function layer.

+## Web Interface

-On start-up you can connect to the server and explore the published tables and functions via a web interface at:
+After start-up you can connect to the server and explore the published tables and functions in the database via a web interface at:

 * http://localhost:7800